Removing a chimney breast and why you need a party wall agreement

-Quite often what appears to be an easy way to make a room bigger in an older house is to think about removing the chimney breast – at first thought it seems easy, knock it out with a sledgehammer, bag up and remove the rubble, plaster up, decorate and hey presto an extra 12 square ft of living space!
+Taking out a chimney breast.
+It can look like an easy way to make a room bigger in an older house.
+At first glance it seems easy, knock it out with a sledgehammer, bag up the rubble, plaster the wall, decorate and hey presto a few extra square metres of living space.

 You could of course ignore it, make sure nobody sits under it, cross your fingers and hope for the best, but when you come to sell, a surveyor will spot this.
 You will then need to do this work which will be far more expensive, or you will not be able to sell the house.

 How do I remove the chimney breast properly?